 First, switch off the heating system and isolate the electrical power to it.
-Make sure the system pressure is above 1 bar.
-If you think the vessel has failed, unscrew the plastic cap from the pressurisation valve (it's like a car tyre valve).
+Make sure the system pressure (boiler pressure) is above 1 bar.
+If you think the vessel has failed, unscrew the plastic cap from the pressurisation valve (it’s like a car tyre valve).
 Momentarily depress the pin in the valve to release a little pressure.
-If water comes out of the valve, the vessel has definitely failed and must be replaced.
+If water comes out of the valve you have a definite expansion vessel fault.
+In this case the vessel has definitely failed and must be replaced.

-If no water comes out but no air either, the diaphragm may still be intact and it may be possible to re-pressurise.
+If no water comes out but no air either, you have an expansion vessel fault but the diaphragm may still be intact and it may be possible to re-pressurise.
 There is no guarantee that it will last a long time.

-If you had air coming out of the "tyre" valve, you may need to re-pressurise the expansion chamber anyway.
+If you had air coming out of the “tyre” valve, the air pressure may still not be enough; you may need to re-pressurise the expansion chamber anyway.

 How to re-pressurise the expansion vessel